 The orbiter's final operational altitude is about 250 miles (400 km) above Mars in a sun-synchronous polar orbit.
 In the following two years, the orbiter maps the planet's surface and takes measurements about radiation and elemental composition.

 The Mars orbiter is just one in a series of orbiters, rovers and surveyors that NASA plans to launch toward Mars in an effort to learn as much as possible about the planet before sending a human mission there.
 In the next decade, the U.S. space agency will launch at least one Mars exploration spacecraft in every odd numbered year.

-For more information on Mars Odyssey and related topics, check out the links on the next page.
+For more information on Mars Odyssey and related topics, check out the links below.

 Related HowStuffWorks Articles